mattbierner/act.js/README.md

 # API #
-Overview of API and examples.
+Overview of API.
 More detailed documentation can be found in the code.

 ## act.as(function(...[*]): *, scope, ...boundArgs) ##
-Create a function that can have its behavior change both internally and externally.
+Create a function that can have its behavior changed both internally and externally.

+## act.on(function(...[*]): *, scope, ...boundArgs) ##
+Same as 'act.as', but created function only supports internal replacement behavior modification.